STD Symptoms: What to Watch For

 Genital Sores

-Painful or painless blisters, bumps, or open sores on or around the genitals, anus, or mouth.
-These may appear as small red bumps that develop into fluid-filled blisters before breaking open and crusting over.
+Painful or painless bumps, blisters, or open wounds on or around the genitals.
+These may appear as small fluid-filled blisters that break open and form ulcers.

 Could indicate: herpes, syphilis